misinformed

 Seriously, folks.
 Vice President-Elect JD Vance has said the new administration plans to deport “at least” 1 million “illegals” a year, which would be fewer than many expected, but still, how about it, Latino Trump-supporting brothers (and sisters): are there 4 million “real criminals” in your midst, in your communities?

-Survey says no. An analysis of Texas criminal records conducted this year (2024) show that only 400 undocumented out of every 100,000 are even arrested, let alone convicted, a rate significantly lower than legal immigrants, and even lower than US born citizens, and we all know, when it comes to law enforcement, there’s no reason to believe anyone else’s stats in this area are going to be higher or more accurate than those of the Great State of Texas.
+Survey says no. An analysis of Texas criminal records conducted this year (2024) show that only 400 undocumented out of every 100,000 are even arrested, let alone convicted, a rate significantly lower than legal immigrants, and even lower than US-born citizens, and we all know when it comes to law enforcement, there’s no reason to believe anyone else’s stats in this area are going to be more robust or accurate than those of the Great State of Texas.

-There may be other crimes committed by other “illegals.” but the folks actually arrested are, by definition, the “real criminals” who you’all think will be the only targets of Trump’s big roundup.
-Even if you assume there are 20 million “illegals,” as Trump complains (rather than the official count of 11‐13 million), the arrest rate per 100,000 shown above only translates to 80,000 “real criminals.”
+There may be other crimes than those graphed above, committed by other “illegals,” but the folks actually arrested are, by definition, the “real criminals” who you’all think will be the only targets of Trump’s big roundup.
+And even if you assume there are 20 million “illegals,” as Trump complains (rather than the official count of 11‐13 million), the arrest rate per 100,000 shown above only translates to 80,000 “real criminals.”
 So where are Trump and Miller going to get the other 3,920,000 people to put into their conce — “detention camps” (aka Trump’s affordable housing plan) and ship out?

 And not for nothing, but this assumes that anyone arrested and charged with a felony — like Trump himself was6 — is a “real criminal.”
-But of course, tax evaders and fraudsters aren’t the kinds of individuals whose lurid crimes filled your screens on his campaign’s behalf.
-And when it comes to those kindzaoffenders,” the violent felons most of us consider “real criminals,” the arrest rate for the undocumented is only about 100 per 100,000, or 20,000 out of 20 million, leaving 3,980,000 people you — and we — don’t consider “real criminals” subject to corralling to meet the quotas of a man we all know loves big numbers.
+But of course, tax evaders, fraudsters, and the like aren’t the kinds of individuals whose lurid crimes filled your screens on his campaign’s behalf.
+And when it comes to those kindzaoffenders,” the violent felons most of us consider “real criminals,” the arrest rate for the undocumented is only about 100 per 100,000, or 20,000 out of 20 million, leaving 3,980,000 people you — and we — don’t consider “real criminals” subject to corralling to meet the quotas of a man we all know loves big numbers (ed note: e.g. the 60,000 Venezuelan refugees who overwhelmingly supported him have apparently just learned what they get for it — an all-expenses paid trip to Guantanamo Bay, Cuba!).

 Agricultural producers could face worse losses than any other economic sector from Trump’s plans to impose sweeping tariffs on imports and to undertake what he frequently has called “the largest domestic deportation operation” of undocumented immigrants “in American history.”
 Hospitals and other health providers in rural areas could face the greatest strain from proposals Trump has embraced to slash spending on Medicaid, which provides coverage to a greater share of adults in smaller communities than in large metropolitan areas.
 And small-town public schools would likely be destabilized even more than urban school districts if Trump succeeds in his pledge to expand “school choice” by providing parents with vouchers to send their kids to private schools.

 Maybe it will be Native Americans.
-According to exit polls, 65%+ voted for the coralface.8 Perhaps the fact that one of his first official acts was to rename Denali Mount McKinley again will jog their memories?
+According to exit polls, 65%+ voted for the fauveface.8 Perhaps the fact that one of his first official acts was renaming Denali Mount McKinley again will jog their memories?

 To be clear. the media had plenty of help from both parties in misinforming the public in Trump’s favor.
-Perhaps the cardinal and easiest example is illustrated below:
+Perhaps the cardinal and clearest example is illustrated below:

 Instead, every such sign credited the “Bipartisan Infrastructure Bill” that 200 out of 213 House Republicans and 30 out of 49 Republican Senators voted against.
-Thus we entered an election year in which 60% of Americans thought Biden had “accomplished little or nothing” while not only crediting Trump for the “stimmies” they received, but in many cases believing the money was drawn from his own personal, allegedly vast store of available cash — after all, they were checks signed by the man himself, not by the government — despite a mountain of evidence that he’s even less a real billionaire than he is self-made — and therefore actually having positive memories of Trump’s COVID conduct.
+Thus we entered an election year in which 60% of Americans thought Biden had “accomplished little or nothing” while not only crediting Trump for the “stimmies” they received, but in many cases believing the money was drawn from his own personal, allegedly vast store of available cash — after all, they were checks signed by the man himself, not by the government , and therefore actually have memories of Trump’s COVID conduct that test positive.

-As usual, she got a lot of response, which she shared on MSNBC in unfurnished detail.
+As usual, she got a lot of response, which she shared on MSNBC in unvarnished detail.
 One of her key conclusions was this:

 People need to understand that there are people, millions of people in this country, and I was one of them, where you are working two, three shifts a day to try to make ends meet.
 You’re not reading the newspaper every morning with a cup of coffee…

 And sadly, even if you were doing so in 2024, you probably wouldn’t be the wiser.
-In fact, given the media’s recent decades of bad faith (the latest additions to which we’ll only be scratching the surface of in the first two parts of this series, because we want our primary focus — and yours — to be on what to do about it), you might find yourself even more inclined to vote for 44.46.
+In fact, given the media’s recent decades of bad faith (the latest additions to which we’ll only be scratching the surface of in the first two parts of this series, because we want our primary focus — and yours — to be on what to do about it), you might have even found yourself more inclined to vote for 44.46.10

 That said, we’re saving the rest of our sympathy — in the rest of this series — for a few groups who have been betrayed for decades, in some cases centuries, by many more of our leaders than the singular Donald J Trump.